"What you have heard from me in the presence of many witnesses, commit to faithful men who will be able to teach others also."

 How Do I Apply?

 Qualified applicants must be men 18 years of age or older and must either be current members of Liberty Baptist Church or be in the process of membership.
-The current residency term is closed.
-The next residency term will begin Fall 2019 and the application window will open January 2019.
+Applications to the PTC residency for Fall 2019/Spring 2020 are being accepted until March 30, 2019.
+To apply, fill out the application before the cutoff date.

 What is the duration of the PTC process?